sigma-andex/purescript-typescript-importer/docs/enums.md

 ```

 **Advantages**
-- Represents typescript enums pretty accurate and thus gives us the same type guarantees as the ts version.
+- Represents typescript enums pretty accurately and thus gives us the same type guarantees as the ts version.
 - Works well with union types

 **Disadvantages**